Did you know that Starbucks employees have worn their iconic green aprons since 1987?

 I’ve gone over the various apron colors that your Starbucks barista can wear, and you now know the meaning behind them.

-Starbucks also has a strict dress code to encourage safety and promote uniformity among its employees, whereas Starbucks aprons are a sign of hospitality regardless of their color.
+Starbucks also has a strict dress code to encourage safety and promote uniformity among its employees.
+Starbucks aprons, regardless of their color, serve as a sign of hospitality.

 If you want to learn more about Starbucks, you can have a look at the articles I’ve listed below: